Yoctol/bottender/docs/migrating-v1.md

 };
 ```

-## Case Changes
+## Unify Cases to Camel Case

-JavaScript community embrace using camel case keys on objects, but Messenger、Slack、Telegram and Viber usually using snake case string as object keys.
-In Bottender v0.x, camel case and snake case keys may mix together or even appear on the same object.
-It's very unpredictable and error-prone.
-In v1, you can use camel case consistently, and Bottender will handle the case transform automatically for you.
+The mixed-use of camel case and snake case is error-prone, which results in an unpredictable development progress.
+For example, the JavaScript community embraces camel case keys on objects, while Messenger, Slack, Telegram, and Viber usually using snake case string as object keys.

-In v0.x (snake case keys):
+In Bottender v1.x, you can use the camel case consistently.
+Let Bottender handle the case transform automatically for you.

+### v0.x
+In v1.x, keys represent in the snake case:

 ```js
 context.sendGenericTemplate([